 Brown fat's purpose is to burn calories to generate heat.
 Brown fat is often referred to as the "good" fat because it helps to burn rather than store calories.
 It is typically found in areas around the neck and kidneys.

 A 2014 study published in the Journal of Clinical Endocrinology and Metabolism, showed people have more genetic markers for brown fat in the winter than during the warmer months.
 This could signal slightly more calorie burn in the winter as the body insulates itself.

 “Browning fat tissue would be an excellent defense against obesity.
-It would result in the body burning extra calories rather than converting them into additional fat tissue,” Study Author Dr. Philip A. Kern said in a release.
+It would result in the body burning extra calories rather than converting them into additional fat tissue,” study author Dr. Philip A. Kern said in a release.

 While the cold weather may deter some from outdoor physical activity, working out in the cold has several advantages over warmer weather workouts.

 There is no heat and humidity to deal with in colder weather.
-Winter’s chill might even make you feel awake and invigorated, according to AHA.
+Winter’s chill might even make you feel awake and invigorated, according to the AHA.